deadmanoz/data-carry-research/README.md

 - Image format recognition and extraction
 - Organised output by protocol type
 - Full RPC integration for complete transaction analysis
-- **Note: currently limited to transactions involving at least one P2MS output**
+- **Note: as this codebase is initially focused on P2MS, it is currently limited to transactions involving at least one P2MS output**

 ## Quick Start